Tooth Veneers in Stoney Creek

 It’s possible to get a cavity where the porcelain meets the enamel.
 Of course, if you use your veneers to cut and open things, you can shorten their lifespan.
-No matter how well you take care of your veneers, they will need to be placed at some point but good oral hygiene will help them to last as long as possible.
+No matter how well you take care of your veneers, they will need to be replaced at some point, but good oral hygiene will help them last as long as possible.

 Veneers are stable in color and stain-resistant due to the smooth, impervious surface.
 It’s still best to consider limiting foods and beverages that stain the teeth.